ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/econtent_database_model.md

 +---------+--------------+------------+----------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------+
 ```

-- columns: definition of the columns using a ID and a Label
+- columns: definition of the columns with an ID and a Label
 - rows: containing the data by rows and columns.
-For example, if a table contains 2 rows a 2 columns 4 `<c>` tags have to be generated.
+For example, if a table contains two rows and two columns, four `<c>` tags must be generated.

 ``` xml
 <?xml version='1.0' encoding='UTF-8'?>